nelo92/n2f-front/README.md

 - change structure of project with notion module

 ### RELEASE NOTES -v.1.4.0
+- Improve selection month only in view page
 - Add chart to view year progressive expense